 Table of Contents

-- Improve compliance through consistent data collection
+- Improve compliance continuity through consistent, documented data collection across all sites and shifts

 Common Safety Inspection Failures and How to Fix Them